Foundations for an Abstract Proof Theory in the Context of Horn Rules: Generic Transformation Algorithms

 \subsection{Downward Spaces/Lattices and Implicit Calculi}

-Above, we investigated the upward spaces of calculi obtained by strengthening initial and reachability rules via absorbtion.
+Above, we investigated the upward spaces of calculi obtained by strengthening initial and reachability rules via absorption.
 Conversely, we obtain \emph{downward spaces} by weakening initial and reachability rules via fracturing.